divyayush-v-20/TaskX/README.md

 authentication, ensuring that each user's tasks are securely managed.

 ## Key Features
-- **_User Registration & Authentication:_** Users can register with a username and a password.
+- **_User Registration & Authentication_:** Users can register with a username and a password.
 Credentials are securely encoded and stored, and users can login in multiple sessions. <br>
 - **Task Management:** Users can:
     - Add new tasks
     - View existing tasks